musapkahraman/battleship/README.md

 # Battleship

-Battleship is a turn-based multiplayer game that uses [Colyseus](https://github.com/colyseus) plugin to employ a client-server architecture.
+Battleship is a turn-based multiplayer game that uses [Colyseus (0.13)](https://docs.colyseus.io/) plugin to employ a client-server architecture.

-Client code is written in C# to make use of the Unity game engine.
+Client code is written in C# to make use of the [Unity](https://unity.com/) game engine.

 Server code is written in TypeScript.

-You can [play](https://muk.itch.io/battleship) this game.
+You can [play this game](https://muk.itch.io/battleship) on my itch.io page.

-### Gameplay
+## Game

 Battleship game with another variant of rules.